 Treatment

-Proper treatment for a back injury depends on the severity of the injury.
-Those that prefer non-invasive, medication-free treatment are able to recover with chiropractic or physical therapy.
+Proper treatment for a back injury depends on its severity.
+Those who prefer noninvasive, medication-free treatment can recover with chiropractic or physical therapy.
 Chiropractic doctors are experts in the spine and the musculoskeletal system.
-Chiropractic treatment is safe, proven, and can help relieve the pain, restore function, to get back to work safely.
+Chiropractic treatment is safe and proven, and it can help relieve pain and restore function so that you can get back to work safely.

 Body Composition